danielodey/social-media-analysis/README.md

 **Date:** February 25, 2025

 ## Executive Summary
-This is report provides the performance of Nexus Consulting’s social media performance across Facebook, Instagram and Twitter(X).
+Nexus Consulting’s social media performance fluctuates across platforms, with engagement heavily influenced by post frequency.
+August and September saw the weakest performance, while peak months varied—June (Facebook), October (Instagram), and December (Twitter/X).
+Monday, Tuesday, and Saturday drive the highest engagement.
+Increasing post frequency and optimizing content for peak days will enhance audience reach and engagement.

 ## Key Performance Indicators (KPI)
 These are the KPIs for each social media platform